Discounted Mean-Field Game model of a dense static crowd with variable information crossed by an intruder: Abstract

 \section{Abstract}

-{\bf It has been proven that the displayed anticipation pattern of a dense crowd crossed by an intruder can be successfully described by a minimal Mean-Field Games model.
-However, experiments show that when pedestrians have limited knowledge, the global anticipation dynamics becomes less optimal.
-Here we reproduce this with the same MFG model, with the addition of only one parameter, a discount factor $\gamma$ that tells the time scale of agents' anticipation.
-We present a comparison between the discounted MFG and the experimental data, also providing new analytic results and important insight about how the introduction of $\gamma$ modifies the model. }
+{\bf It was demonstrated in [Bonnemain et al., Phys.
+Rev. E \textbf{107}, 024612 (2023)] that the anticipation pattern displayed by a dense crowd crossed by an intruder can be successfully described by a minimal Mean-Field Games model.
+However, experiments show that changes in the pedestrian knowledge significantly modify the dynamics of the crowd. \editor{Here, we show that the addition of a single parameter, the discount factor $\gamma$, which gives a lower weight to events distant in time, is sufficient to observe the whole variety of behaviors observed in the experiments.} We present a comparison between the discounted MFG and the experimental data, also providing new analytic results and insight about how the introduction of $\gamma$ modifies the model. }

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}